 Symptom Cause Action Poor probe repeatability and/or accuracy.
 Debris on part or stylus.
 Clean part and stylus.
 Poor tool change repeatability.
 Redatum probe after each tool change.
 Loose probe mounting on shank or loose stylus.
 Check and tighten as appropriate.
 Excessive machine vibration.
-Enable enhanced trigger filter.
+Change trigger filter setting.
 Eliminate vibrations.
 Calibration out of date and/or incorrect offsets.
 Review probing software.
 Calibration and probing speeds not the same.
-Review probing software and make speeds the same.
+Review probing software.
 Calibration feature has moved.
 Correct the position.
 Measurement occurs as stylus leaves surface.
 Review probing software.
 Measurement occurs within the machine's acceleration and deceleration zone.
 Review probing software and probe filter settings.
-Probing speed too high or too low.
+Probing speed too fast or too slow.
 Perform simple repeatability trials at various speeds.
 Temperature variation causes machine and workpiece movement.
 Minimise temperature changes.
 Machine tool faulty.
 Perform health checks on machine tool.
-RMP600 status LEDs do not correspond to RMI or RMI-Q status LEDs.
-Radio link failure - RMP600 out of RMI or RMI-Q range.
+RMP400 status LEDs do not correspond to RMI or RMI-Q status LEDs.
+Radio link failure - RMP400 out of RMI or RMI-Q range.
 Check position of RMI or RMI-Q, see operating envelope.
-RMP600 has been enclosed/ shielded by metal.
+RMP400 has been enclosed/ shielded by metal.
 Remove from obstruction.
-RMP600 and RMI or RMI-Q are not partnered.
-Partner RMP600 and RMI or RMI-Q.
+RMP400 and RMI or RMI-Q are not partnered.
+Partner RMP400 and RMI or RMI-Q.

 Symptom Cause Action RMI or RMI-Q error LED lit during probing cycle.
 Probe not switched on or probe timed out.
 Change setting.
-Review "switchoff" method.
+Review switch-off method.
 Probe out of range.
 Check position of RMI or RMI-Q, see operating envelope.
 Dead batteries.
 Change batteries.
-RMP600 and RMI or RMI-Q are not partnered.
-Partner RMP600 with RMI or RMI-Q. Probe selection error.
-Verify that one radio probe is working and is correctly selected.
-"Fast" second turn-on error.
+RMP400 and RMI or RMI-Q are not partnered.
+Partner RMP400 with RMI or RMI-Q. Probe selection error.
+Verify that one RMP is working and is correctly selected.
+"Fast" turn-on error.
 Ensure that all RMPs are 'Q' marked probes, or change the RMI-Q turn-on time to "standard".
 RMI or RMI-Q low battery LED lit.
 Low batteries.
 Change batteries soon.
 Reduced range.
 Local radio interference.
 Identify and remove.
 The probe fails to switch off.
-Incorrect "switch-off" method configured.
+Incorrect " switch-off " method configured.
 Check configuration and alter as required.
-No RMI or RMI-Q "start/stop" signal (" radio on mode " only).
+No RMI or RMI-Q "start/stop" signal (" radio on " method only).
 Check RMI or RMI-Q for green start LED.
-Probe in "timeout mode" and placed in tool magazine and being triggered by movement.
-Use shorter timeout setting or use different "switch-off mode".
-Malfunctioning shank switch ("shank switch mode" only).
-Check switch operation.
-Incorrect spin speed ("spin switch on" only).
+Probe in timeout mode and placed in tool magazine and being triggered by movement.
+Use shorter timeout setting or use different switch-off method.
+Incorrect spin speed (spin switch on only).
 Check spin speed.
-Spin off is within 1 second of a spin-on.
+Spin off is within 1 second of a spin on.
 Check for a 1 second dwell following a spin on.
 The probe goes into Trigger LogicTM configuration mode and cannot be reset.
 Probe was triggered when batteries were inserted.
 Do not touch the stylus or stylus mounting face during battery insertion.
 The probe status LED shows a constant blue Probe damaged beyond use.
 Return the probe to your nearest Renishaw supplier for repair/ replacement.